msr-ds3/community-notes-2025-group-5/README.md

 ## Overview

-This project is a replication and partial extension of the paper:
+This project is a replication of the paper:

 > **Community-Based Fact-Checking on Twitter’s Birdwatch Platform**
 > *Nicolas Proellochs, JLU Giessen, Germany*